CMSC-100-2S24-25/exer-04-javascript-basics-part-2-ddcadswan/README.md

     Create 2 JavaScript files and name it as index and test.
 Test index by calling them in a 2nd file called test

 ## Key Takeaways from this Exercise
+    In this exercise, I was able to learn importing functions from a different JavaScript file as well as properly exporting them into another using both CommonJS and ES Modules.